risinek/esp32-wifi-penetration-tool/README.md

 This project uses Doxygen notation for documenting components API and implementation.
 Doxyfile is included so if you want to generate API reference, just run `doxygex` from root directory.
 It will generate HTML API reference into `doc/api/html`.

 ### Components
-This project consists of multiple components, that should be reusable with none or minimal code changes.
+This project consists of multiple components, that can be reused in other projects.
+Each component has it's own README with detailed description.
+Here comes the list of components:

-#### Main
-Main component is entry point for this project.
-All neccessary initialisation steps are done here. **Management AP** is started and the controll is handed to other components.
+- **Main** component is entry point for this project.
+All neccessary initialisation steps are done here.
+Management AP is started and the controll is handed to other components.
+- **Wifi Controller** component wraps all Wi-Fi related operations.
+It's used to start AP, connect as STA, scan nearby APs etc.
+- **Webserver** component provides web UI to configure attacks.
+It expects that AP is started and no additional security features like SSL encryption are enabled.
+- **Deauther**
+- **Frame Analyzer**
+- **PCAP Serializer**
+- **HCCAPX Serializer**

 #### Wifi Controller
 This component wraps all Wi-Fi related operations.
 It's used to start AP, connect as STA, scan nearby APs etc.